milvus-io/milvus-docs/site/en/reference/mishards.md

 | 4                       | Low        | Low | Large  | Yes              |
 | 5                       | High       | Low | Large  | Yes              |

 Mishards is suitable for scenarios with large data scale.
 So how to judge the size of the data scale?
-There is no standard answer to this question because it depends on the hardware resources used in the practical production environment.
-Here is a simple way to judge the size of the data scale:
+There is no standard answer to this question because it depends on the hardware resources used in the actual production environment.
+Here is a simple way to determine the size of the data scale:

-1. If you don't care about the latency, you can assume that a scenario has a large data scale when its data size is larger than the available capacity of the hard disk on a single server.
-For example, the calculation time of the server to batch process 5000 query requests is greater than the time needed to load data from the hard disk to the memory, so the available capacity of the hard disk is used as the criterion for judging the size of the data.
+1. If you do not care about latency, you can assume that a scenario has a large data scale when its data size is larger than the available capacity of the hard disk on a single server.
+For example, the calculation time of the server to batch process 5000 query requests is greater than the time to load data from the hard disk to the memory, so the available hard disk is the criteria for determining the data scale.

-2. If you care about latency, you can assume that a scenario has a large data scale when its data size is larger than the available memory on a single server.
+2. Otherwise, you can assume that a scenario has a large data scale when its data size is larger than the available memory on a single server.

 ## Mishards-based cluster solution